almovidhussaini/babylonclone/x/btcstaking/README.md

 }
 ```

-Upon `MsgEditFinalityProvider`, a ybtc node will execute as follows:
+Upon `MsgEditFinalityProvider`, a Babylon node will execute as follows:

 1. Validate the formats of the description.
 2. Ensure the given commission rate is at least the `MinCommissionRate` in the